Terra-Frutis/newcomer_guide_rtd/text/guide.md

 - The washing machine, $1.50 per load. **Before each use**, log it on the dedicated form.
 - The dryer can be used at $2 per load. **Before each use**, log it on the dedicated form.
 - The hot tub can be filled once per week (Saturday) for everyone to use for free.
 Every additional day of use is $5.
--Laundry and utilities are billed monthly.
-An email is sent out to inform you of how much is owed.
+- Laundry and utilities are billed monthly.
+An email is sent out to inform of how much is owed.
 If you're planning on staying several months, you're encouraged to pay for several months at a time.
 In case of departure, any excess is fully refundable.

 ## For renters